European route E1

+Northern segment

 As with all E-roads in the United Kingdom, the E1 is not signed.
 It begins in Larne, County Antrim as the A8.
 A short section of the A8 at Newtownabbey is under motorway regulations and is signed as the A8(M) motorway.
 This motorway joins the much longer M2 motorway to Belfast.
 At Belfast, the road becomes the A12 Westlink, a dual carriageway which links to the M1 motorway.
 The A1 leaves the motorway near Lisburn and continues south as a dual carriageway.
 This takes the road over the border into Ireland near Newry.